 What is the Importance of Giving a Negative Performance Review?

-There are some things that you should avoid while conducting a negative performance review.
-Learning to give a professional and well-rounded negative performance review is necessary when being a leader for your company and your team.
+There are some things that you should avoid while conducting a performance review.
+Learning to give a professional and well-rounded review in performance review period is necessary when being a leader for your company and your team.
 Although it may seem challenging, learning the proper techniques is possible and will leave you feeling more confident in the message you are displaying to your employee.
 So, what should you do?
 Here are some specific examples:

 Before the meeting, give your employee a self-assessment.
 This will prepare them for the topics you plan to review and allow them time to begin thinking about their performance.
 In addition, a self evaluation also offers you the opportunity to understand how they already gauge their work and will help you narrow down where your focus should be and what issues you should discuss.